iCliniq Logo

 Introduction:

 Drug abuse or substance abuse occurs due to direct consequences like multiple physical and mental issues.
-They are respiratory distress, liver cirrhosis, nephropathies, cardiac crisis, infectious diseases such as hepatitis, AIDS (acquired immunodeficiency syndrome), injury-associated disabilities, mental disorders (depression), and oral health issues.
+They are respiratory distress (a lung condition causing low oxygen levels due to the buildup of fluid in the lungs), liver cirrhosis (a condition causing liver scarring and liver damage), nephropathies (worsening of kidney functions), cardiac crisis, infectious diseases, such as hepatitis (liver inflammation), AIDS (acquired immunodeficiency syndrome), injury-associated disabilities, mental disorders (depression), and oral health issues.

-Oral health complications are amongst the most prevalent comorbidities related to addictions that mainly involve the onset of tooth mobility and subsequent loss of the tooth, chronic periodontal disease, mucosal dysplasia, xerostomia, parafunctional habits like bruxism or night grinding, and regressive alterations of teeth or tooth (abrasion, resorption, erosion, and attrition).
+Oral health complications are amongst the most prevalent comorbidities related to addictions that mainly involve the onset of tooth mobility and subsequent loss of the tooth, chronic periodontal disease (gum infections), mucosal dysplasia (abnormal cell growth within oral cavity lining), xerostomia (dry mouth), parafunctional habits like bruxism (clenching and grinding of teeth) or night grinding, and regressive alterations of teeth or tooth (abrasion, resorption, erosion, and attrition).

 How Is Drug or Substance Abuse Classified?